MilenTecle/human-body-quiz/README.md

  - I used this to better understand how to disable the answer buttons: https://alvarotrigo.com/blog/disable-button-javascript/

+ - I used parts of this code to create the overlay effect: https://www.w3schools.com/howto/howto_css_overlay.asp

 - I used these videos in general to understand the full concept of creating a quiz: https://www.youtube.com/watch?v=PBcqGxrr9g8 https://www.youtube.com/watch?v=riDzcEQbX6k